 Seems it’s the year for new bottoms.
-The old Julius shredded his bottom over his many floats, swelling, shrinking, swelling, shrinking, swelling, cracking, tearing loose screws, swelling, shrinking, cracking some more.
-But he’s going to be fine.
+The old Julius shredded her bottom over her many floats, swelling, shrinking, swelling, shrinking, swelling, cracking, tearing loose screws, swelling, shrinking, cracking some more.
+But she’s going to be fine.

-Here is a shot of Julius when he was a youngster back in 2002, when I rowed him to Hoover Dam:
+Here is a shot of Julius when she was a youngster back in 2002, when I rowed her to Hoover Dam:

 After Jim and I pulled the bottom off on Sunday, we filled all the screw holes, repaired most of the cracks, and trimmed off all the irreparable sections.
 Today I cleaned up all the patching, resurfaced the ribs and chines, and scarfed together two new planks.
 We decided to go ahead and rip the original floor boards in two, so now I’ll be replacing the original five floorboards with ten narrower ones.
 More screws, more chinking and caulking, more battens, but I think it’s going to work out fine.